epklein/epklein.github.io/_personal/bookmarks.md

 ### Modeling

-- [Mermaid](https://mermaid.js.org/): A JavaScript-based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
-It has a great [Live Editor](https://mermaid.live/edit) where you can diagram live and download images
+- [Mermaid](https://mermaid.js.org/): A JavaScript-based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams. dynamically.
+It has a great [Live Editor](https://mermaid.live/edit) where you can diagram live and download images.
-- [Excalidraw](https://excalidraw.com/): A simple and powerful tool to create diagrams and sketches
+- [Excalidraw](https://excalidraw.com/): A simple and powerful tool to create diagrams and sketches.

 ### Coding